-- 1. These Regulations are required to implement the Small Business Rates Relief Scheme.
-They amend the Non-Domestic Rating (Discretionary Relief) Regulations 1989 by removing the need for billing authorities to send a 12 months notice to ratepayers if the effect of the coming into force of section 63 of the Local Government Act 2003 (and the consequent revocation of the rural rate relief scheme in Wales and removal of billing authorities' discretion to provide rate relief under section 47 of the Local Government Finance Act 1988 in relation to rural settlements) is that ratepayers would be required to pay a greater chargeable amount.
-The Regulations also amend the Non-Domestic Rating (Demand Notices) (Wales) Regulations 1993 by requiring billing authorities to insert in demand notices for non-domestic rates a note regarding the effect of the introduction of the small business relief scheme. - These Regulations will, together with three other Statutory Instruments (The Non-Domestic Rating (Small Business Relief) (Wales) Order 2006, The Non-Domestic Rating Contributions (Wales) (Amendment) Regulations 2006 and The Local Government Act 2003 (Commencement No. 1 and Savings) (Wales) Order 2006), replace the Rural Rate Relief Scheme with a small business rate relief scheme applicable to the whole of Wales. - 3.
-The new scheme will provide rates relief as follows: - 50% for businesses with a rateable value of £2,000 or less; - 25% for businesses with a rateable value between £2,001 and £5,000; - 100% for post offices and hereditaments, which include post offices) with a rateable value of £9,000 or less; and - 50% for post offices (and hereditaments, which include post offices) with a rateable value between £9,001 and £12,000. - 4.
+- 1. The purpose of these Regulations is to provide for a small business rate relief scheme for Wales to replace the rural rate relief scheme following the coming into force of section 63 of the Local Government Act 2003.
+That section makes amendments to sections 42A, 43 and 47 of the Local Government Finance Act 1988 (such that the rural rate relief scheme for Wales lapses but is saved by this Order in relation to financial years ending on or before 31 March 2007). - 2.
+These Regulations will, together with three other Statutory Instruments (The Non-Domestic Rating (Demand Notices And Discretionary Relief) (Wales) (Amendment) Regulations 2006, The Non-Domestic Rating Contributions (Wales) (Amendment) Regulations 2006 and The Local Government Act 2003 (Commencement No. 1 and Savings) (Wales) Order 2006), replace the Rural Rate Relief Scheme with a small business rate relief scheme applicable to the whole of Wales. - 3.
+The new scheme will provide rates relief as follows: - 50% for businesses with a rateable value of £2,000 or less; - 25% for businesses with a rateable value between £2,001 and £5,000; - 100% for post offices (and hereditaments, which include post offices) with a rateable value of £9,000 or less; and - 50% for post offices (and hereditaments, which include post offices) with a rateable value between £9,001 and £12,000. - 4.
 A hereditament is a property and interests in property which, for these purposes, are subject to business rates.
 The following hereditaments will not be eligible for relief under the scheme: advertising rights; beach huts; electronic communications stations; sewage works; car parks and spaces; certain self-catering property let commercially (excluding caravans); Crown hereditaments; and hereditaments, which are occupied by billing or precepting authorities.
 In addition, some hereditaments, which may receive mandatory or discretionary rate relief by way of other provisions, will be excluded from relief under this scheme.
-These are:
+These are: - (a) where the ratepayer is a charity and the hereditament is wholly or mainly used for charitable purposes; - (b) where the hereditament is occupied by a not-for-profit institution or organisation whose main object(s) is charitable or of a similar character;

-- (a) where the ratepayer is a charity and the hereditament is wholly or mainly used for charitable purposes; - (b) where the hereditament is occupied by a not-for-profit institution or organisation whose main object(s) is charitable or of a similar character; - (c) where the ratepayer is a registered community amateur sports club; and - (d) where the premises are used for recreation and they are used by a club, society or other not-for-profit body.
+- (c) where the ratepayer is a registered community amateur sports club; and - (d) where the premises are used for recreation and they are used by a club, society or other not-for-profit body.